i-nikhil/Movies.API/README.md

 Welcome to Movies.API, a handcrafted backend application built on the robust foundation of .NET 6, Entity Framework Core, REST API, SQL Server, and Swagger Documentation.
 Let's dive into the features:

 ## Functionality:
-- Leverage the power of 'AutoMapper' to effortlessly handle custom request DTOs, accepting user's data and effortlessly segregating it into respective mapped tables.
+- Leverage the power of 'Auto Mapper' to handle custom request DTOs, accepting user's data and effortlessly segregating it into respective mapped tables.
 - Integration of 'Fluent Validation' ensuring all request parameters are thoroughly validated before invoking the API, guaranteeing data integrity and reliability.

 ## Features: